 - Seals (impressions on paper) are often shaded with a pencil to highlight the seal on scanning

-At Connectis Group, we use a variety of scanning hardware and software solutions to generate a digital image for each sheet of paper as well as capture index document data (metadata) in a data format that can be used to trigger a downstream business processes.
-Once captured, the document can be automatically named based on some document field data, for instance based on the vendor name or invoice number etc. or follow other standard corporate naming conventions, and potentially route images and document outputs to document repository systems including ECM/EIM/ DMS etc with further predefined naming convention and indexing.
+At Connectis Group, we use a variety of scanning hardware and software solutions to generate a digital image for each sheet of paper as well as capture index document data (metadata) in a data format that can be used to trigger downstream business processes.
+Once captured, the document can be automatically named based on some document field data, for instance, based on the vendor name or invoice number etc. or follow other standard corporate naming conventions, and potentially route images and document outputs to document repository systems including ECM/EIM/ DMS, etc with further predefined naming convention and indexing.

-The indexing is a crucial part of the process and the amount of indexing impacts the cost of the digitization.
+The indexing is a crucial part of the process and the amount of indexing impacts the cost of digitization.
 Some index information may be captured electronically (e.g., through optical character recognition) or system-supplied data using database lookups and others.
 For example, if an employee name and number already exists in a database, capturing only the employee number would allow for extracting name and address to use as indexes from other systems.
 These indexes are often referred to as metadata and should be embedded in the actual document.
-Indexing to the folder, document or page level or to any 3rd part application is another possibility where we can automatically send a data stream of metadata to (almost) any application or database and have the folders and files created and named based on your company naming conventions.
+Indexing to the folder, document, or page level or to any 3rd part application is another possibility where we can automatically send a data stream of metadata to (almost) any application or database and have the folders and files created and named based on your company naming conventions.

 We also provide secure cloud access (using access control and user access management tools) to all the digital files via secure https:// connection to our Document Management System and can maintain the life cycle of your digital information based on defined records management and retention policies.

 After uploading and testing of the digitized files, a decision needs to be made as to the handling of the originals.
-Most of our scanning projects do not require re-clipping the original documents and contents in the folder but leave them as is and set a disposal date for the originals (shredding) so that the digitized version serve as the official legally binding record.
+Most of our scanning projects do not require re-clipping the original documents and contents in the folder but leave them as is and set a disposal date for the originals (shredding) so that the digitized version serves as the official legally binding record.

 If you’re considering a new digitization project, we can put together a custom proof of concept to sort out all of the details prior to entering into a large scanning contract.
 Together, we’ll select physical document samples, complete the work needed to prepare and process the files or documents for scanning.
-Develop the project tracking for the file folder and document id number counting both the number of pages, the number of images (for two-sided pages) and the index terms for the folder and document.
+Develop the project tracking for the file folder and document id number counting both the number of pages, the number of images (for two-sided pages), and the index terms for the folder and document.
 When the digital images are generated, we’ll review the images and verify that the number of documents, pages, and images are the same as that recorded on the original log sheet and that the sequence of pages are identical to the original.
 We don’t proceed with the full implementation until the accuracy has reached your requirement.
 This phase is critical in making sure the final digitized images are usable, the metadata is captured accurately, the indexing is meeting your criteria and have the integrity of the original file.